DimejiAre/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+=> Relational databases are a collection of data in which the data is represented and stored in tabular format grouped into rows and columns similar to spreadsheets. e.g MySQL, PostgreSQL and SQLite3

+SQL also known as Structured Query Language is the standard language used to manage databases and the data within them.
+It is the de facto way to interact with a database.

 - [ ] Why do tables need a `primary key`?

+=> A primary key is what is used to uniquely identify all table records.

 - [ ] What is the name given to a table column that references the primary key on another table.

+=> Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+=> An association table is needed which serves as an intermediary between the two tables

 ## Minimum Viable Product